ALABAMA CENTER FOR TRADITIONAL CULTURE

 STAFF

 Anne Kimzey, Folklife Specialist, joined the Center staff in 1990 after serving as a contract folklorist with the Alabama State Council on the Arts since May 1989.
 Prior to that, she served as folklife specialist, consultant, and fieldworker with a number of institutions in North Carolina and South Carolina, including the McCormick Arts Council, the North Carolina Arts Council and the McKissick Museum.
-She received her B.A. in journalism and has completed coursework toward her M.A. in folklore from the University of North Carolina at Chapel Hill.
+She received her BA in journalism and has completed coursework toward her MA in folklore from the University of North Carolina at Chapel Hill.